tylerdsilva/contributor-license-agreement-1/docs/index.md

 <a href="personal_cla"><img src="img/personal_cla_button.svg" /></a>
 </p>

-## How to sign the CLA on behalf of your employer
+## How to sign the CLA on behalf of my employer

 I am making Submissions in the course of work for my employer (or my employer has intellectual property rights in my Submissions by contract or applicable law)